pwilmart/mouse_liver_TMT_reanalysis/README.md

 ![slide 24](images/Slide24.png)

 This scatter plot grid shows the 4 biological group average protein intensities against each other.
 FH is high fat diet female, FS is standard chow female, MH is high fat male, and MS is standard chow male.
 It is easy to see that the sex difference is much larger than the diet difference.
 The way reporter ion intensities are summed into protein totals and kept in a natural, linear intensity scale in the PAW pipeline facilitates proteome comparisons and insights.
 The protein intensities will not be perfect proxies for protein relative abundances, but they are good approximations.
-In dozens of projects where basic features of the proteomes under study are known from many previous studies, these summed reporter ion protein intensities reflect the known biology.
-We have protein intensity sums that span 5 decades of intensities.
+In dozens of projects where basic features of the proteomes under study are known from many previous studies, these summed reporter ion protein intensities reflect the known proteome characteristics.
+Here we have protein intensity sums that span 5 decades of intensities.
 Liver has some prominent high abundance proteins (these are log10 plots) and the proteins that are different between females and males are medium to lower abundance proteins.
-This proteome-level summarization can be very useful to biological interpretation of the data.
+This proteome-level summarization can be very helpful to biological interpretation of the data.

 ---